nicholascarey/caRey/README.md

 `replace_tail` is a simple solution for replacing the last `n` values in a vector.
-There are lots of ways of extracting the last `n` values, and a few of these can be used to replace them, but they are all not very elegant in code, leading to ugly examples such as:
+There are lots of ways of extracting the last `n` values, and a few of these can be used to replace them, but can be somewhat inelegant, leading to difficult to read code such as:

 ``` r
 ## change last n values in x with 100